Claude Julien (ice hockey): Boston Bruins

-In the lockout-shortened 2012–13 season, Julien led his team to their second Stanley Cup Finals in three years.
-In the first round, they defeated the Toronto Maple Leafs in seven games, where in the deciding Game 7, they came back from a 1–4 deficit to win 5–4 in overtime, the first time in NHL playoff history in which a team trailing by three goals in the third period went on to win Game 7 to take the series.
+In the lockout-shortened 2012–13 season, Julien led his team to their second Stanley Cup Final in three years.
+In the first round, they defeated the Toronto Maple Leafs in seven games, where in the deciding game seven, they came back from a 1–4 deficit to win 5–4 in overtime, the first time in NHL playoff history in which a team trailing by three goals in the third period went on to win game seven to take the series.
 The Bruins then eliminated the New York Rangers in five games.
 Matched up against the Pittsburgh Penguins in the Eastern Conference Finals, who were the regular season Conference champions, the Bruins swept them in four games, which included two shutouts of the normally high-scoring Penguins.
-In the Cup Finals, however, the Bruins lost to the first place Chicago Blackhawks in six games after failing to hold on to third-period leads in their Game 1 and Game 6 losses.
+In the Cup Finals, however, the Bruins lost to the first place Chicago Blackhawks in six games after failing to hold on to third-period leads in their Game 1 and game six losses.

 In the 2013–14 regular season, the first under the League's new conference and division realignment, Julien's team won the Presidents' Trophy for the best regular season record in the NHL.

 In the 2014–15 regular season, the Bruins failed to make the playoffs for the first time since Julien took over the role as Bruins head coach.
 On June 5, 2015, Don Sweeney, the Bruins' new general manager, confirmed that Julien and his staff would be staying on for the upcoming 2015–16 NHL regular season.
 During a six-game road trip for the Bruins as part of the team's 2015–16 season, on February 13, 2016, Julien was surprised to learn, after his Bruins team defeated the Minnesota Wild in a 4–2 road victory, that he had coached his 500th NHL winning game.
 Another achievement for Julien's career in coaching the Bruins would be earned less than a month later; as the result of Julien's coaching the Bruins to a 4–2 home ice win against the 2015 Stanley Cup champion Chicago Blackhawks on March 3, 2016, Julien won his 387th game for the Bruins, tying Hall of Fame member and Bruins co-founder Art Ross (who led the team on four separate stints ending in 1945) as the winningest coach in franchise history.
 Only four days later, on March 7, with a Bruins' 5–4 overtime road victory over the Florida Panthers, Julien won his 388th game as Bruins head coach, surpassing Ross as the winningest coach in team history.

 On February 7, 2017, Julien was relieved of his coaching duties after leading the team with a 26–23–6 record.
 Julien ended his tenure in Boston with 419 regular-season victories.